PrimalOrB/open_quiz/README.md

 ## Application Flow
 * Settings / Question Setup
   * Add new question button with modal popup to define new questions/answer objects.
-There is a checkbox to idenfity the correct answer
+    *  The first answer entry is the "true" value
+    *  Add additional wrong answers by pressing the add button
   * Questions are displayed in a list, and can be individually deleted
   * Time settings are individually controlled.
 Just click on the field to make it editable, and then click out to update the value